SoftwareEngineeringToolDemos/ICSE-2014-Atlas/build-vm/README.md

 ***

-* This install Oracle JAVA 1.7 and Eclipse Luna (4.4).
+* This script install Oracle JAVA 1.7.
+* This script installs Eclipse Luna (4.4), installs tool plugin and points Eclipse to default workspace.
-* Also copies necessary files to Desktop.
+* This script copies all necessary files to Desktop.
+(README.txt, license.txt, Installation.txt, link to tool demo in youtube)
+* This script also runs Eclipse (helps in using the tool) and gedit (to provide basic idea on how to work with the tool and necessary license information) on startup

 ***

-Reference
+References:
 -----
 1. http://askubuntu.com/questions/56104/how-can-i-install-sun-oracles-proprietary-java-jdk-6-7-8-or-jre
 2. https://www.gaggl.com/2013/06/quick-manual-eclipse-install-on-ubuntu/